wds4/DCoSL/bounties/curatedLists/phase1/userExperience.md

 Phase 1: User Experience
 =====

-The site will download all available kind: 9901 and 39901 events and display them in an easy to navigate fashion.
+Upon completion of Phase 1, the website will download all available kind: 9901 and 39901 events from the nostr network and display them in an easy to navigate fashion.
+Analysis of the attestations is not required for Phase 1.

 UX is not my forte so I will be looking for someone with good design instincts.